sreepanicker/Clean-architecture-and-DDD/README.md

  * UpdatePartyAddress

 Also, in the test folders, it demonstrates how to unit test the domain layer, application layer etc. The program uses Mockitio and Spring-started-test for unit and integration tests.

+In the domain model, there are three impplementations of Party
+ * Party - an anemic model
+ * PartyEntity - Rich domain model
+ * PartyAggregate - Concept of Aggregates
+these are just for demonstration purpose.

+Application also uses two domain event publishing concept,
+ * In process - Spring specific ; to demonstrates loose coupling with in the layers
+ * Out of process - ActiveMQ ; between the bounded context.